william-redman/rvdss-forecast/README.md

 # [AI4Casting Hub – Respiratory Virus Detection Surveillance System (RVDSS) Data Forecasting (2025-2026)](https://4castinghub.uoguelph.ca/respiratory-virus-detections/)
 Welcome to the AI4Casting Hub's repository for the 2025-2026 Respiratory Virus Detection Surveillance System (RVDSS) Forecasting Challenge.
 This repository is dedicated to collecting weekly forecast data on respiratory virus detections across Canada.
 The challenge focuses on predicting the spread and detection of key respiratory viruses such as influenza, RSV, and COVID-19.
-RVDSS collects data from a network of laboratories across Canada, providing a valuable source of surveillance data to guide public health decisions.
+Canadian respiratory virus surveillance report collects data from a network of laboratories across Canada, providing a valuable source of surveillance data to guide public health decisions.

 [**Link to AI4Casting Hub's RVDSS Forecasting Official Page**](https://4castinghub.uoguelph.ca/respiratory-virus-detections)